lathanh/android-mvp-framework/README.md

 This is more conducive to integration with MergeAdapters and has a more natural flexibility to provide objects that don't need adapting.

+### Presenter
+Takes the "Adaptable" framework further by having the ViewHolder factory and Binder also be provided by the consumer.
+This means the consumer is providing the entire Presenter, and makes it easy for the BindingAdapter to support heterogeneous items; simply provide a presenter for each item type.

 Framework Comparison
 -------------------------------------------------------------------------------
 ### View Model